priyanka-249/hr-analytics-pandas/README.md

 - Matplotlib / Seaborn

 ## Notes
-This project was completed as part of a college course and represents my understanding of data analytics at the time.
+This project was completed as part of a course and represents my understanding of data analytics at the time.